icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/router.md

 ```

 The full path to `designerService` with this example is `/admin/designer`.
 The admin sub-router removes `/admin` from
-the request's path before trying to match this path against entries in its map.
+the request's path before trying to match this path against entries in its map and mount dictionaries.

 ## Installing a middleware in a router